College vs. University: How They Differ & How to Choose Between Them

 5. Assess your financial situation.

 How much you can afford to spend on your education will affect what type of school you choose to attend.
 Community colleges are far cheaper than four-year institutions, which is a big reason why many students complete two years at community college and then transfer to a four-year school.
-Check out the average published tuition and fees for various types of institutions during the 2018-19 school year:1
+Check out the average published tuition and fees for various types of institutions during the 2019-2020 school year, according to College Board:

 Keep in mind that these are the published prices; many colleges provide subsidies that reduce the amount of tuition a student must pay.
 Be sure to read about the various forms of financial aid to get a better idea of what you can reasonably afford.